 The regulatory requirements that will govern any novel gene therapy product candidates we develop are not entirely clear and may change.
-Within the broader genetic medicine field, very few therapeutic products have received marketing authorization from the FDA, MHRA and EMA.
+Within the broader genetic medicine field, very few therapeutic products have received marketing authorization from the FDA, MHRA and European Commission.
 Even with respect to more established products that fit into the categories of gene therapies or cell therapies, the regulatory landscape is still developing.
 Regulatory requirements governing gene therapy products and cell therapy products have changed frequently and will likely continue to change in the future.
-Moreover, there is substantial, and sometimes uncoordinated, overlap in those responsible for regulatory approval.
+Moreover, there is substantial, and sometimes uncoordinated, overlap in those responsible for regulation of existing gene therapy products and cell therapy products, which could impact the timing and cost of any regulatory approval.
 For example, in the United States, the FDA has established the Office of Tissues and Advanced Therapies within its Center for Biologics Evaluation and Research, or CBER, to consolidate the review of gene therapy and related products, and the Cellular, Tissue and Gene Therapies Advisory Committee to advise CBER on its review.
 Gene therapy clinical trials are also subject to review and oversight by an institutional biosafety committee, or IBC, and/or an institutional review board, or IRB, which are local institutional committees or boards, as applicable, that review, approve and oversee basic and clinical research conducted at the institution participating in the clinical trial.

-In Europe, the EMA's Committee for Advanced Therapies, or CAT, is responsible for assessing the quality, safety, and efficacy of ATMPs.
+In the EU, the EMA's Committee for Advanced Therapies, or CAT, is responsible for assessing the quality, safety, and efficacy of ATMPs.
 ATMPs include gene therapy medicines, somatic-cell therapy medicines and tissue-engineered medicines.
 The role of the CAT is to prepare a draft opinion on an application for marketing authorization for a gene therapy medicinal candidate that is submitted to the EMA.
 In the EU, the development and evaluation of a gene therapy product must be considered in the context of the relevant EU guidelines.
 The EMA may issue new guidelines concerning the development and marketing authorization for gene therapy products and require that we comply with these new guidelines.
 As a result, the procedures and standards applied to gene therapy products and cell therapy products may be applied to any gene therapy product candidate we may develop, but that remains uncertain at this point.

 Post Brexit, MAAs for ATMPs in Great Britain are regulated nationally and assessed in accordance with the general provisions in place for the licensing of medicines, taking the specific requirements for this group of medicines into account.
-In Northern Ireland, ATMPs will continue to be authorized according to the EMA's centralized marketing authorization procedure.
+In Northern Ireland, ATMPs will continue to be authorized according to the EU's centralized procedure.
 Definitions for individual classes of ATMPs remain unchanged and classification of ATMPs are undertaken by the MHRA in accordance with EU legislation and current guidance from CAT.
 Data, traceability, exemptions from licensing, packaging and post-authorization requirements remain in line with EU requirements transposed into UK law.
 However, if the EMA issues new guidance on ATMPs going forward, there is a risk of regulatory divergence with the MHRA and separate procedures and standards with which we may need to comply.